Hamblok0/redux-todo/README.md

 Simple todo application that demonstrates React, Redux, and React-Redux.

+To view the app please visit https://hambloko-redux-todo.herokuapp.com

-All you need to do is clone the repo, npm install, and run gulp in terminal.
+Or, clone the repo, and run npm install, then gulp, and it will run on localhost:8000